-The project will be jointly implemented and managed by the Food and Agriculture Organization (FAO) and the United Nations Development Programme (UNDP) and the World Food Programme (WFP) through their IPs to achieve the five objectives of: (1) Improving household incomes through Cash-for-Work (CFW) for agricultural production infrastructure (by UNDP); (2) Increasing production and sale of nutritious crop, livestock, and fish products (by FAO); (3) Improving the nutritional status of vulnerable rural households (by WFP); (4) Capacity building for food security management (managed by FAO); and (5) Project management and knowledge management ( by FAO).
+The project will be jointly implemented and managed by the Food and Agriculture Organization (FAO), the United Nations Development Programme (UNDP), and the World Food Programme (WFP) through their lps, and directly by the International Committee of the Red Cross (ICRC) to achieve the five objectives of:

+(1) Improving household incomes through Cash-for-Work (CFW) for agricultural production infrastructure (UNDP); (2) Increasing production and sale of nutritious crop, livestock, and fish products (FAO and ICRC); (3) Improving the nutritional status of vulnerable rural households (WFP); (4) Capacity building for food security management (managed by FAO and ICRC); and (5) Project management and knowledge management (FAO).

-The three Implementing Agencies (IAs) and their Implementing Partners (Ips) would designate specialized and responsible staff (including OHS, ES, and Gender/GBV/SEA safeguard staff) who are responsible on management of implementing, monitoring and reporting periodically on the LMP and ESS.
-IAs' OHS/ES staff will coordinate, collaborate and communicate periodically, through a joint project safeguard committee and to ensure better implementation and robust and joint monitoring and reporting, for different components and IAs' systems.
+Three IAs and their IPs would designate specialized and responsible staff (including OHS, ES, and Gender/GBV/SEA safeguard staff) who are responsible on management of implementing, monitoring, and reporting periodically on the LMP and ESS.
+IAs' OHS/ES staff will coordinate, collaborate and communicate periodically, through a joint project safeguard committee and, to ensure better implementation and robust and joint monitoring and reporting, for different components and IAs' systems.

-• Engagement and management of project workers
+• Engagement and management of the parent and additional project workers

-UNDP, FAO, WFP will supervise and support the implementing partners (SFD, PWP, SMEPS) to carry-out project specific tasks.
+UNDP, FAO, WFP will supervise and support the implementing partners (SFD, PWP, SMEPS, GSMC, MAIF, GAHVQS, AREA, MAIF, Vet Lab / Univ, GAHVQS and Quality Lab) to carry-out project specific tasks.
 The implementing partners management is responsible for employing project workers, and to ensure that all labor measures taken at sites where sub-project activities are implemented.
-UNDP, FAO, WFP and their implementing partners are responsible to:
+ICRC will implement its activities directly (not through an implementing partner).
+UNDP, FAO, ICRC, WFP, and their implementing partners are responsible to:

-- Apply this labor management procedure to direct workers, - Update this Procedure when necessary in the course of preparation, development and implementation of the Project, - Maintain records of recruitment and employment process of direct workers, - Monitor that occupational health and safety standards are met at workplaces in line with national occupational health and safety legislation, - Monitor training of the project workers on OHS, - Ensure Co- management in managing the community contractors with community committee and direct contractors. - Develop, and implement workers' grievance mechanism and address the grievance received from the direct, contracted and sub-contracted workers, and community workers. - Sign a Code of Conduct with all workers.
+- Apply this labor management procedure to direct workers, - Update this Procedure, when necessary, during preparation, development, and implementation of the Project, - Maintain records of recruitment and employment process of direct workers, - Monitor that occupational health and safety standards are met at workplaces in line with national occupational health and safety legislation, - Monitor training of the project workers on OHS, - Ensure Co- management in managing the community contractors with community committee and direct contractors. - Develop, and implement workers' grievance mechanism and address the grievance received from the direct, contracted, and sub-contracted workers, and community workers. - Sign a Code of Conduct with all workers.

-• Engagement and management of contractors/subcontractors
+Engagement and management of contractors/sub-contractors

 Implementing partners staff in their capacity at head office and branch offices will be responsible for engagement and management of contractors.
-The field staff are assisted by Supervisory Consultants, and technical engineer, and safeguards focal point in branch for the management of contractors and workers, ensuring compliance and monitoring of activities and providing labor instructions on safety and security.
-Contractors with direct management of IPs (supervisor of the project partners: UNDP, WFP and FAO) are also expected to develop their Labor Management Plans based on the project's LMP.
+The field staff are assisted by Supervisory Consultants, and technical engineer, safeguards focal point in branch for the management of contractors and workers, ensuring compliance and monitoring of activities and providing labor instructions on safety and security.
+Contractors with direct management of IPs (supervisor of the project partners: UNDP, WFP, and FAO) are also expected to develop their Labor Management Plans based on the project's LMP.
 Contractors will be responsible for the following: